sara-h-chen/tht-devops-main/deliverables/DecisonsLog.md

 ### Part 2
 - Used `kustomize` to manage the `deployment.yaml` and `service.yaml` for all of the kube resources.
 This is because I find `kustomize` easier to read than using templates, especially when there is a lot of repeated code.
 In this case, `order-api` and `processor-api` pretty much run identical `deployment|service.yaml` and as such, it's easier to customize a shared base than copy-paste code across all of them without an easy way to identify differences between them. `kustomize` is also better for managing multiple environments, even though we only have one here.
 In real life situation, overlays would more likely be based on environments than deployment (since deployments are quite unlikely to be this similar in real life), but using `kustomize` would allow us to ensure that changes are reflected accurately across environments, reducing risk of drift caused by errors.
+- Created separate namespace for monitoring, to ensure that the deployments are kept logically separate from one another.

 # What is missing
 ### Part 1